spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 Spryker modules contain public and private APIs.
 While the updates of the public API always follow backward compatibility, the updates of the private API can break backward compatibility.

-The public API includes the enities like facade, plugin stack, dependency list and so on.
-The private API includes Business model, Factory, Dependency provider, Repository, and Entity manager.
+The public API includes the entities like facade, plugin stack, dependency list, and so on.
+Other entities are private API.
+This check covers part of private API: Business model, Factory, Dependency provider, Repository, and Entity manager.

 ### What is the nature of the upgradability error?
 Spryker's minor releases can break backward compatibility in the private API.
 For example, a method is renamed or removed.
 If you use this method on the project level, you can get an error during an update.